 With subject lines, for example, you may send one version promoting “20% Off Your Order” and another version stating “Free Expedited Shipping.”
 You’ll find it quite interesting to see which subject line results in a higher open rate.

-Some call-to-action variations might include “Click Here for a Free quote” or a button with “Download Your Free E-Book” copy.
-The performance between these two tests might give you insight on the location of your prospect within the sales funnel or buyer’s journey.
+Some call-to-action variations might include “Click Here for a Free Quote” or a button with “Download Your Free E-Book” copy.
+The performance between these two tests might give you insight into the location of your prospect within the sales funnel or buyer’s journey.